 It is so hard not to fall for Yakisoba when you hear that sizzling from the delicious fruity sauce poured over noodles on a hot plate.
-Do you want to know how to achieve that with your frying pan in your kitchen?
+Yakisoba is stir fried noodles cooked with a tangy signature sauce and vegetables.

 What is Yakisoba?